All Episodes

 The elephant in the room that the USA Today poll did not get into was that 75% of the American people want a secure border.

-Uh, and it stunned everybody, and it's got everybody on the pro-illegal immigration side of this get really convoluted.
+That was in a poll last week that we shared with you, and it stunned everybody, and it's got everybody on the pro-illegal immigration side of this really convoluted.

-I mean, it's listen to this.
+I mean, listen to this.

 The four groups are starkly at odds on basic issues, making it difficult to see common ground.